tabbzi/LnzLive/docs/GUIDE.md

 ![Line Mode icon](../resources/icons/ico_tab_line_2x.png)

 In `Line Mode`, you can click a series of start and end ballz to connect linez with the properties specified.

-Reordering: Reorder existing lines by selecting the same pair in reverse.
+Click the first ball, then the second ball to create a line.
+To reorder an existing line, click the same pair in reverse order.

-Settings: More granular control over fuzz, color, and thickness when applying lines.
+More granular control over fuzz, color, and thickness is available, including separate left/right outline colors and start/end thickness (tapering).

 Check/uncheck to apply/not apply properties to existing linez.